-Vegetarian Roasted Garlic Chile White Bean Soup: This vegetarian white bean based soup is make extra special with roasted garlic, chili peppers, spices that bring just enough heat to the soup.
+This Vegetarian Roasted Garlic Chile White Bean Soup is made with white beans and made extra special with roasted garlic, chili peppers, and spices.

 Three were on purpose due to being at the state capital for teacher stuff and the state of education were the topics.

-I often did not agree with McCain on education funding (and other thing) but I was always a fan of the man himself.
+I often did not agree with McCain on education funding (and other things) but I was always a fan of the man himself.

 The fourth time I ran into him we talked about soup.